Zepyhrus/hie/README.md

 # hie
 A repository inherited from COCO-api, for person detection/pose estimation benchmark.

+## Intro

-This is an unofficial re-implementation of COCO-api, for the sake of solving the limitation of COCO-api including:
+This is an unofficial re-implementation of COCO-api.

+**Why do we need another version of COCO-api?**: For the sake of solving the limitation of COCO-api including:
-* The greedy matching seems to cause problem in matching process;
+* The greedy-search matching, used in COCO api seems to cause problem in matching process;
 * Maximum detection is limited to 20 for keypoints/100 for detection validation;
-* Parameters are casted implicitly in evaluation api;
+* Parameters are casted implicitly in evaluation api, very hard to re-implement to adapt to different datasets;
 * No visualization function;
-* Other few tools maybe used in benchmark;
+* Add few tools maybe used in benchmark;

+## How-to-use-it

+**Main functions**: Basically, **hie** project inherits from COCO-api, it contains every function included in COCO and also the original evaluation method in COCO.

+**tools**: Some basic simple functions often used in objection detction/pose estimation benchmark.